🎥 Essential Tips for Cinematic Posters

 Then a subtle motion blur effect.

-I apply a radial blur effect, focusing on it being very present on the edges.
+I apply a radial blur effect, focusing on it being very present at the edges.

-I then create a gradient map, which I invert.
+Afterward, I create a gradient map, which I invert.

-Lastly, I duplicate the letters layer, to which I apply the wave effect and put the layer in overlay mode.
+Finally, I duplicate the letter layer, to which I apply the wave effect and set the layer to overlay mode.

-The liquify tool allows us to distort an image; it is normally used to correct errors in illustrations, but in this case it will be to give a chaotic effect.
-This tool is found in the tools window, its icon is that of a mesh.
+The liquify tool allows us to distort an image; it is normally used to correct errors in illustrations, but in this case, it will be to give a chaotic effect.
+This tool is found in the tool window; its icon is a mesh.

 Convert the layer to raster.

 Use the liquify tool on the text.
-This tool has different distort settings, these are found in the layer properties window.
+This tool has different distortion settings, which are found in the layer properties window.

 - VINTAGE -